qstrnd/qstrnd.github.io/_drafts/geeky-macos-setup-for-productivity.md

 | `p` or `P` | Paste the contents after or before the cursor (or current line if the whole line is in the buffer) |

 These are just a few examples.
 Besides the comprehensive documentation, I recommend you keep at hand the [VIM cheat sheet](https://vim.rtorr.com/).
 Also note it's completely okay to feel frustrated the first time; that's why I recommend learning VIM step by step in your current IDE or code editor and seeing what saves your time indeed.

+> If you use VIM heavily, you may consider remapping Caps Lock to Esc.
+You can easily do it in [Settings](https://stackoverflow.com/a/8437594/9850339).
+{: .prompt-tip }

 #### Multiple Cursors